 7. They are absolute control freaks which makes a lot of responsibilities and expectations land on them ultimately.

 They are usually the ‘strong ones’ in a group – with zero needs and superhuman capabilities.
+People assume they are willing to shoulder responsibilities on the behalf of others.

 “All men who have attained excellence in philosophy, in poetry, in art, and in politics — even Socrates and Plato — had a melancholic habitus; indeed, some suffered even from the melancholic disease.” – Aristotle